 You can set (and pre-approve) rules for interacting with a specific dApp.
 Then you would be able to use the dApp without having to sign additional transactions.
 Sessions can be defined as different things, e.g. a time period or a certain transaction volume.
 This is key to improving the experience of gaming for example while still knowing your assets are safe because you have determined the rules yourself.

 These are just the main, most common benefits of smart contracts currently.
 The list includes further features such as the ability to time delay transactions, to create custom rules (for example, set a spending limit), etc.

 Smart contract wallets solve a number of issues for Web3 users (existing and new) and pave the way for wider crypto adoption.
 There are still challenges ahead (e.g. smart contract wallet signatures are not universally accepted) but there is also huge potential (governance votes for example) - we definitely recommend keeping an eye out as more and more work gets done in this direction!

 Why you should use Ambire Wallet

-Ambire Wallet is a great example of a smart contract wallet built on account abstraction.
+Ambire Wallet is a great example of a smart contract wallet built on Account abstraction.
 It is a fully self-custodial Web3 wallet that allows you to sign up in no time by simply using your email address and password.
-You can further increase the security by adding 2FA and/or another Web3 wallet (e.g. a hardware wallet like Trezor or Ledger), and be able to add/remove signers as necessary.
-You can also pay network fees in stablecoins and combine (batch) multiple transactions and sign them all together as one transaction.
-Additionally, you can use a special account to pre-pay network fees which can save you up to 20% in fees.
+You can further increase the security by adding 2FA and/or another Web3 wallet (e.g., a hardware wallet like Trezor or Ledger) and be able to add/remove signers as necessary.
+You can also pay network fees in stablecoins combine (batch) multiple transactions and sign them all together as one transaction.
+Additionally, you can use a special account to pre-pay network fees, which can save you up to 20% in fees.